shanelonergan/shanelonergan.github.io/_posts/2020-05-22-react-use-context.md

 ## What are Hooks?

 Hooks are a new addition to React which let you use state and other features in functional components.
-If you have'nt used Hooks before, I would recommend first checking out the [docs](https://reactjs.org/docs/hooks-intro.html) to get familiar before diving in.
+If you haven't used Hooks before, I would recommend first checking out the [docs](https://reactjs.org/docs/hooks-intro.html) to get familiar before diving in.

 ## Getting started